tmcgilchrist/capnp-rpc/README.md

 After restarting the server, the client should now display the logger's URI, which you can then use with `log.exe log URI MSG`.

+TODO Implied here but not spelled out is adding the above `run_client` code to `client.ml` to print out the `capnp` URI.
+TODO Implied `log.exe log URI MSG` implementation from the previous step, be more explict

 ### Creating and persisting sturdy refs dynamically